benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q135.png)

-_**Q137:** Any dragon A that freezed dragons B - each freezed at least one dragon which is not A. All these B's together freezed dragons for more than 100 minutes cumulatively_
+_**Q137:** Any dragon A that froze dragons B - each froze at least one dragon which is not A. All these B's together froze dragons for more than 100 minutes cumulatively_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q137.png)